LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

     - A function `claim_back` will be called by the lender after the lease expires to retrieve the asset.
     - A function `get_borrower` can be called by anyone to check who is the current rightful borrower of a given NFT.
   - A marketplace design is WIP.
-  - Rental payment will potentiall include an integration with Roketo API.
 - Technology Stack:
   - Smart Contracts: Rust, NEAR SDK, Mintbase API
   - Front End: React
-  - Hosting: Netlify
+  - Hosting: Static CDN (e.g. Netlify)
 - PoC/MVP or other relevant prior work or research on the topic
   - NEARCON IRL Hackathon submission: https://devpost.com/software/nft-renting-platform
   - Demo vedio: https://vimeo.com/749514302